mostafaadawy/nest-ref/README.md

 - now the service provider is ready
 - note this strategy for token can also exist others for logging using facebook and google and so on

+# creating user to check the authentication

+- just create get in user controller
+-